MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 ### Change priorities

 To keep teams working on the highest priority items, you'll want to react quickly when a change in priority occurs even after work starts.
-With your Kanban board it's a snap.
+With your Kanban board, it's a snap.
 Simply drag an item up or down within a column.

 ![Kanban column, reorder within column ](media/ALM_AC_ChangePriorities.png)